telerik/winforms-docs/controls/pdfviewer/features/save-as.md

 ---
 title: Save As
-page_title: Save As | RadPdfViewer
+page_title: Save As - WinForms PdfViewer Control
-description: RadPdfViewer enables you to save the loaded document to a file on the file system.
+description: WinForms PdfViewer enables you to save the loaded document to a file on the file system.
 slug: radpdfviewer-features-save-as
 tags: save as
 published: True